rjspencer/docs/theming.md

     defaults to none

+### {FanClubMembershipManagement}
+A link that opens a modal and allows a user to view details about their membership on your fan club.
+This information includes what tier they are on and when their next payment may be due among other things.

+`text`

+    the text to be put inside the <a> tag

+    accepted values are any string (HTML included)

+    defaults to "My Membership"

+`closeTag`

+    whether or not to close the <a> tag

+    accepted values are true or false

+    defaults to true

+`class`

+    the class to assign to the <a> tag

+    accepted values are any string

+    defaults to none

 ### {JoinFansiteLink}
-A link that opens a modal and allows a user to join the site's fansite *(the account must have a fansite setup for this to work)*
+A link that opens a modal and allows a user to join the site's fan club *(the account must have a fan club setup for this to work)*

 `text`